 Most misdemeanor criminal cases arise from an arrest by a local law enforcement agency (Grimes County Sheriff's Department, Navasota Police Department, Department of Public Safety, etc.).

-Most defendants (someone accused of a crime) post some form of "bond" to be released from jail and guarantee their future appearance at court.
+Most defendants (someone accused of a crime) post some form of "bond" to be released from jail.
+This bond is to guarantee the defendant's future appearance at court.
 It is imperative that the address on this "bond" is a good address where you can receive mail.
-If the address is not good or you can not receive mail at the address, you may not receive notice of your court setting which may result in a warrant being issued for your arrest for failure to appear.
-IT IS YOUR RESPONSIBILITY TO MAKE SURE THIS COURT HAS A GOOD MAILING ADDRESS.
+You should also provide a good email address and cell phone number.
+The Court will use this contact information to communicate with you concerning setting dates or changes in setting dates.
+If the mailing address, email and/or cell number is not good, you may not receive notice of changes in your court setting which may result in a warrant being issued for your arrest for failure to appear.
+IT IS YOUR RESPONSIBILITY TO MAKE SURE THIS COURT HAS A GOOD CONTACT INFORMATION.
 If you change address, it is important, you notify this court and the County Clerk in writing of that change.

 After your release from jail on bond, the case is referred to the District Attorney's Office for review.
 The District Attorney determines if charges will be accepted as filed, changed or refused.
 That process can take from a few weeks to several months depending on the type of case and information, such as lab reports, needed.
 If the District Attorney determines that the charges should be filed as a misdemeanor, they will file what is called a "Complaint and Information" with the County Clerk.
-IT IS ONLY AT THIS POINT THAT THIS COURT HAS ANY JURISDICTION TO ACT ON YOUR CASE.
-IT IS ONLY AT THIS POINT THAT THIS COURT HAS ANY REAL INFORMATION ON YOUR CASE.
+It is our goal to have this completed before your appearance date.
+If the Complaint and Information is not filed before your appearance date, you must still appear to get a new court date.

-Prior to the filing of a complaint and information, this Court has very little information about the status of your case and when, if ever, the case will be filed.
-It does very little good to call this office to ask us when the case will be filed or set.
+Prior to the filing of a complaint and information, this Court has very little information about the status of your case.
+It does very little good to call this office to ask us when the case will be filed.

 If you change address or you discover your address on your bond is not a good address (ie: a physical address where you do not receive mail), you may send a letter with a change of address to this Court, the District Attorney's Office and the County Clerk.
 It is strongly recommended you also notify your bondsman of any changes of address.
 Any notices of change of address be done by Certified Mail with Return Receipt Requested.